 Corporal Daniel Elkins, her new FTO that had replaced Caleb, turned the MDT on its hinges towards the passenger seat and studied the new information.
 She supposed she should've been grateful that he'd agreed to switch from the D-1 and oversee the rest of her training, but Daniel was even more silent and stoic than Caleb had been.
 She caught a glimpse of the big, red, block letters 415 – PARTY before dispatch crackled to life.

-"42-Bravo to cover 2-King.
+"42-Bravo to cover 2-Kilo.
 336 Rising Avenues Apartment #6.
 RP called from the next unit over saying ten to twelve subjects inside the residence were underage and HBD.
 About five minutes ago, RP stated she heard something or someone being slammed against the wall."

 Alex recognized Dispatcher Pamela Barnes and smiled to herself, surprised.
 Guess she came back early from vacation.
 Pamela had been gone for the last three weeks at some retreat up in Humboldt.
 Pamela was a close friend of Dean's and Alex liked her.